Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 - Warm flickering flames from scented

-- Light from small open fires giving a warm cosy feeling.
+- Light from small open fires giving a warm, cozy feeling.

 - Paper bag luminaries